-User-Written Functions Tutorial
+Section AP5 User-Written Functions Tutorial

-This module illustrates how to construct and use a simple user-written function (UWF).
+This section illustrates how to construct and use a simple user-written function (UWF).
 A user-written function is a Pascal procedure that will accept input data, process the data, and output the resulting data.
-User-written functions can be designed to perform operations not supplied by standard PS 300 functions and also to collapse large function networks into a single function.
+User-written functions can be designed to perform operations not supplied by standard PS 390 functions and also to collapse large function networks into a single function.